ralna/GALAHAD/doc/Python/dps_intro.rst

 The method is described in detail for the trust-region case in

   N. I. M. Gould and J. Nocedal,
-  ``The modified absolute-value factorization for trust-region minimization''.
+  ''The modified absolute-value factorization for trust-region minimization''.
-  In ``High Performance Algorithms and Software in Nonlinear Optimization'' (R. De Leone, A. Murli, P. M. Pardalos and G. Toraldo, eds.), Kluwer Academic Publishers, (1998) 225--241,
+  In ''High Performance Algorithms and Software in Nonlinear Optimization'' (R. De Leone, A. Murli, P. M. Pardalos and G. Toraldo, eds.), Kluwer Academic Publishers, (1998) 225--241,